Older-Adult Age from Sternal Rib Ends and Cranial Sutures

 The sternal end is examined on the fresh, dry, or macerated rib.
 The key morphological features observed are the shape and depth of the pit at the sternal end (the invagination of the costochondral articulation surface), the texture of the pit walls (smooth versus porous versus irregular), the thickness of the pit walls, the presence and character of any peripheral bony projections or spurs, and the overall structural integrity of the sternal end.
 These observations are combined to assign one of nine phases (Phases 0 through 8, with Phase 0 representing the youngest morphology).

-The method is straightforward to apply once the phase criteria are learned, but its reliance on trained visual judgment creates inter-observer variability.
+The method depends on trained visual judgment, which introduces inter-observer variability.
 Studies assessing inter-rater reliability for the Iscan-Loth method have reported kappa values ranging from 0.6 to 0.8 for experienced observers, indicating moderate to good but not perfect agreement.
 Training against the original cast sets (which were produced and distributed by Iscan and Loth from the Florida Atlantic collection) substantially improves reliability.

 Phase 0 describes the sternal rib end of a young individual, typically in the late teens or early twenties, showing a flat or slightly billowing surface with dense, smooth bone and no pit formation.
 The surface has a uniform texture and no peripheral projections.